leechy/le-kit/src/components/le-collapse/readme.md

 Animated show/hide wrapper.

 Supports height collapse (auto->0) and/or fading.
-Can optionally listen to the nearest `le-web-page-header` shrink events.
+Can optionally listen to the nearest `le-header` shrink events.

 ## Properties